-Dr. Michèle Companion is an associate professor at The University of Colorado Colorado Springs.
+Dr. Michèle Companion is a professor at The University of Colorado Colorado Springs.
 Her teaching and research interests include law, federal Indian policy, Native communities, indigenous rights, international development, social movements, social problems, and food and livelihood security issues.
 She received her Ph.D.
 (2003) in Sociology from the University of Arizona.
 Her dissertation was entitled "Embracing Autonomy: The Impact of Socio-cultural and Political Factors on Tribal Health Care Management Levels."

 Her previous research with Native American tribes includes tribal health care management systems, public policy opportunities that arise for reservation populations as a result of changes in laws, and the impact of tribal participation in specific development programs on reservation health outcomes.
 She has spent the last several years focusing on reservation nutritional dynamics, including impacts of low income diets on overall health and on reservation food security issues.
 She has also been documenting tribal participation in the food sovereignty movement to reclaim cultural aspects of traditional foods.
 She has worked extensively on reservations across the southwest.

 More recently, she has been focusing on urban Indian populations.
 Again, the issues of food security and long-term health implications frame her focus.
-In addition to urban food secuirty, she has been looking at cultural barriers to healthy eating among low-income urban Indian populations.
+In addition to urban food security, she has been looking at cultural barriers to healthy eating among low-income urban Indian populations.
 She has been working with various urban Indian Centers across the United States to pilot educational modules aimed at increasing food access, improve health outcomes, and helping urban Indians reconnect with cultural aspects of traditional foods.
 This includes establishing "Bucket Brigades."
 This multiphasic program teaches container gardening to both adults and children.